Getting Into AI, With a Human in the Loop

 AI is here to stay — at least for the foreseeable future.
 Using it to stay effective, efficient, and competitive makes sense.
 But keeping the human voice and thought process is the point.
 That’s where the authenticity lives.

 A human has to be involved.
-To spark ideas.
-To knit a story.
+To choose what matters.
+To shape the story.
 To create connection.